e-tang/shares-profit-loss-tax/README.md

 - The profit / loss is calculated by summing the profit / loss of each stock trade
 - The profit / loss of each stock trade is calculated by subtracting the buy price from the sell price

-Any assets hold more than 12 months are entitled to a 50% discount on the profit / loss.
+Any assets held more than 12 months are entitled to a 50% discount on the profit / loss.

 ## Supported Brokers
 - CommSec